dauwhe/html-first/README.md

 One reason for focusing on ```nav``` as the glue that holds a publication together is because of the need for a table of contents that is available to humans and assistive technology, and that supports the visual nuance provided by CSS, and the internationalization features of HTML.

-## Offline

-Service workers can allow offline reading of web resources.
-Script can easily create a list of primary resources to pass to a service worker, but obtaining a list of secondary resources is more problematic.
-This is where we hope for help from browsers, as authoring an exhaustive list of fonts, images, CSS files, etc. is no fun.

-## Security

-Web publications are based on the [origin](https://tools.ietf.org/html/rfc6454) model of the web.
-In particular, a resource in a web publication should be same-origin to the index resource, or available to that origin via CORS.

-[To do: Say something intelligent about CSP.]

-## Experimentation

-1. One way to create a single entity out of multiple HTML documents is to use the now-deprecated HTML Imports.
-We hope that some similar mechanism will come to the web platform soon, but there is still support (and a polyfill) for HTML imports.
-2. Shadow DOM might be useful for two things.
-One is encapsulating styles of imported components.
-It might also [help allow authors](https://tabatkins.github.io/specs/css-shadow-parts/) to expose hooks for readers to personalize publications, while still retaining control of certain critical design elements.

 ## The State of the Art